 Funding: All funding information, including the grant numbers, should be provided by the authors.
 Funders or sponsors may be an individual, a business enterprise, or a public agency, such as a university or a research council.
 If funders or sponsors play a role, even minor, in the design or implementation of research content, details of the case should be included.
+Authors should provide details if the funder or sponsor has a role in study's design, data collection, interpretation of results, or drafting of the work.

-Research on live subjects: Authors are responsible for ensuring that the submission adheres to all relevant rules and guidelines of the journal's associated organizations and regulatory frames, such as WMA Declaration of Helsinki - Ethical principles for medical research involving human subjects.
+Research on live subjects: Authors are responsible for ensuring that the submission adheres to all relevant rules and guidelines of the journal's associated organizations and regulatory frames, such as WMA Declaration of Helsinki - Ethical principles for medical research involving human subjects, "Guide for the care and use of laboratory animals", ARRIVE (Animals in Research: Reporting In Vivo Experiments) guidelines, or any other relevant set of ethical principles.
 Authors must seek and record established ethics committee approvals, participant consents, and other documents necessary for the research if live subjects are involved.